Poverty grew in 2020 as Americans lost income and health insurance

 By the end of 2020, there were 3.3 million more people in poverty than the year before — the first increase in the poverty rate in six years.
 In total, 37.2 million people were living in poverty nationwide.
 The US poverty rate increased from 10.5% in 2019 to 11.4% in 2020.
 The Census Bureau notes that this is the first increase in poverty after five consecutive annual declines.
 Hispanic households had the largest poverty rate increase compared to other race and ethnicity groups last year, increasing by almost 2 percentage points to 17%.

 The percent of insured Americans also decreased, falling from 92% in 2019 to 91.4% in 2020.
 About two thirds of Americans have private insurance compared to a public insurance plan like Medicare, according to the Census data.

-For more information on poverty in the US, click here.
+Find out more about poverty in the US here.

 Climate in the United StatesThe United States has experienced a wide variety of extreme weather over the last 125 years, impacting people, communities, and

 How do energy and emissions in the United States compare to the rest of the world?Fossil fuels account for 79% of US energy consumption.
 The share of energy consumption from nuclear and renewable sources has

 What is the state of our environment and climate?2020 was the second-warmest year on record.
 The average global temperature was 0.98 °C (1.76 °F) above the 20th century average.